Hertford East branch line: History

-In June 1841, the Northern and Eastern Railway (N&ER) was given parliamentary assent to construct a branch from Broxbourne to Hertford.
+In June 1841, the Northern and Eastern Railway (N&ER) was given authorisation in the Northern and Eastern Railway (Broxbourne, &c.
+Branch Line) Act 1841 (4 & 5 Vict. c. xlii) to construct a branch from Broxbourne to Hertford.
 Work on the line began early in 1843 and the branch (and all stations on it) was opened as a single track on 31 October of that year.
 Operation by the N&ER was short-lived as it had already agreed that the Eastern Counties Railway would lease its lines (then from Stratford to Bishop's Stortford as well as the Hertford East branch).
 The line was doubled in October 1846.

 The original Hertford station was opened in 1843.
 It was sited to avoid two nearby schools, but later it was closed and in 1888 Hertford East station was opened further west and closer to the town centre.
 Another station existed in 1858 on the line from Hatfield, but this closed as soon as Hertford North station opened in 1924.

 Part of the Hertford East branch was used for the Buntingford Branch Railway, or "The Bunt", a railway which ran from Buntingford to London from 1863 to 1964.
 The Buntingford Railway split off this line just to the north of St Margarets station.